DataFire/Integrations/integrations/generated/google_androidenterprise/README.md

   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.
   * oauth_token `string`: OAuth 2.0 token for the current user.
   * prettyPrint `boolean`: Returns response with indentations and line breaks.
-  * quotaUser `string`: Available to use for quota purposes for server-side applications.
-Can be any arbitrary string assigned to a user, but should not exceed 40 characters.
-Overrides userIp if both are provided.
+  * quotaUser `string`: An opaque string that represents a user for quota purposes.
+Must not exceed 40 characters.
-  * userIp `string`: IP address of the site where the request originates.
-Use this if you want to enforce per-user limits.
+  * userIp `string`: Deprecated.
+Please use quotaUser instead.

 #### Output
 * output [EnterpriseAccount](#enterpriseaccount)

 ### enterprises.getAndroidDevicePolicyConfig
-Returns the Android Device Policy config resource.
+Deprecated and unused.

 ```js